 The Greek Orthodox monastery is actually called “The Holy Monastery of the God-trodden Mount Sinai” and located at the very place where God appeared to Moses in the Burning Bush, beneath the Mount of the Decalogue.

 This iconic monastery, dating back to the 6th century, is one of the oldest in the world, established by the Eastern Roman emperor Justinian the Great.

 I will not go into more detail about the history of the monastery as it’s been described countless times.
-This is the official website of the Sinai Monastery that covers everything you should know.

 St. Catherine Monastery Entrance Fees